 Your vote is important regardless of the number of common shares in the Corporation ("Common Shares") you own.
 Whether or not you are able to attend, if you are a registered holder, we urge you to complete the enclosed management form of proxy and return it using any one of the methods described on the form of proxy by no later than 11:00 a.m.
-(Toronto time) on Monday 8 December 2014.
+(Calgary time) on Friday, 17 June 2016.
 Voting by proxy will not prevent you from voting in person if you attend the Meeting but will ensure that your vote will be counted if you are unable to attend.
-If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable Management voting instruction form or provide your voting instructions by other acceptable methods.
+If you hold your Common Shares through a broker or an intermediary, we urge you to complete the applicable management voting instruction form or provide your voting instructions by other acceptable methods.

-During the Meeting, we will review our business during the year ended 31 December 2013, the first ten months of 2014 and plans for the future.
+During the Meeting, we will review our business during the year ended 31 December 2015, progress to date during 2016 and plans for the future.
 You will also have an opportunity to ask questions and to meet your directors and officers.

-We look forward to seeing you at the Meeting
+We look forward to seeing you at the Meeting.

 Sincerely,

 (Signed)

-John Craven Chairman of the Board of Directors
+JoAchim Conrad Chairman of the Board of Directors